mythmakerseven/groupread/README.md

 ⭐ = priority level

-- convert backend to TypeScript (will need a build process, etc.) ⭐⭐⭐
+- convert backend to TypeScript (current status: the backend uses .ts files and compiles as TypeScript but does not make use of many TypeScript features) ⭐⭐⭐

 - moderation tools for group owners ⭐⭐⭐

-- proper frontend testing with Cypress ⭐⭐⭐
+- proper frontend testing with Cypress (current status: cypress is fully set up, but only runs a few basic tests to verify that it works) ⭐⭐⭐

 - ~~enhanced security (token expiration and validation, etc)~~ ⭐⭐⭐